Accelerating the Transition to a Sustainable World

 And we work to reduce our impact by conserving energy, recycling and developing greener products.
 To learn more, visit responsibility.verizon.com.

-Verizon to Host Free Electronics Recycling Rally in Richardson on November 7, 2013
+Verizon Hosts Free Electronics Recycling Rally in Richardson

-Verizon employees will gather in the parking lot of our Richardson campus to collect unwanted electronics for recycling.
-This electronic recycling event is part of Verizon's commitment to protect and preserve the environment by enabling the public to be "green" at work and at home.
-The event is free and open to the public.
+More than 150 local residents joined Verizon employees in the parking lot of our Richardson campus to collect more than 9,677 pounds of unwanted electronics for recycling.
+This electronic recycling event was part of Verizon's commitment to protect and preserve the environment by enabling the public to be "green" at work and at home.

 Featured Programs and Events